tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 ```
 {{% /codeblock %}}

-In this command:
+- `example.md` is the input file
-- the first file (`example.md`) is the input file
+- `-o` specifies the output file (named `output.pdf`)
-- - `-o` specifies the output file, which is named `output.pdf`
+- `-s` (or `-standalone`) tells Pandoc to create a self-contained document.
+It follows the default format template and adds the necessary header and footer material.

-- `-s` (or `-standalone`) tells Pandoc to create a self-standing document, using a template depending on the file format.
+3. Check your directory to find the newly created PDF document `example.pdf`.

-Now, check the directory where you ran the command to find the newly created `example.pdf` file.
-The Markdown content is now beautifully formatted in a PDF document!
+The Markdown content is now beautifully formatted into a PDF!

 <p align = "center">
 <img src = "../images/output-pdf.png" width="400">